microsoft/Project-Yellowstone-Documentation/business-central/sales/daily-sales.md

 - Sales Managers

-**Example Scenario:** A sales manager wants to view the daily sales statistics of a specific sales person.
+**Example Scenario:** As a sales manager you want to view the daily sales statistics of a specific sales people.

 ---